learn-co-curriculum/dsc-multicollinearity-of-features/README.md

-To understand the correlation structure of the predictors, we'll take a copy of the data but this time without the target variable (mpg) in it.
-Also, we'll remove the "car name" column as keeping those in won't lead to meaningful results.
+To understand the correlation structure of the predictors, you'll take a copy of the data but this time without the target variable (mpg) in it.
+It's also advisable to remove the "car name" column as keeping it in won't lead to meaningful results.

 ```python